Elis Paprika: 2020–2021: Now Girls Rule Podcast - TV Show - and The End Of The World

-2022: Todo Se Está Cayendo - La Verdad
+2022–2024:Now Girls Rule Record Company

-On January 26, 2022 SXSW (South By Southwest) Music Festival announced Elis Paprika as a featured artist in their 2022 line up.
-On March 12, 2022 Elis Paprika, through her Now Girls Rule Organization, presented the first edition of the Now Girls Rule Rally, at House of Vans Mexico, with special guests Jessy Bulbo, Cristina from Vondré, Arroba Nat, Greta Ela, Fer Elío, among others.
+On January 26, 2022, SXSW (South By Southwest) Music Festival announced Elis Paprika as a featured artist in their 2022 lineup.
+On March 12, 2022, Elis Paprika, through her Now Girls Rule Organization, presented the first edition of the Now Girls Rule Rally, at House of Vans Mexico, with special guests Jessy Bulbo, Cristina from Vondré, Arroba Nat, Greta Ela, Fer Elío, among others.
 On March 19, 2022, Elis Paprika performed at Vive Latino Festival in Mexico City for the 4th time in her career.
 Elis Paprika performed at the first edition of Chilean Wey Festival at Pepsi Center in Mexico City.
-On August 20, 2022 Elis Paprika performed at Ruido Fest in Chicago IL, as part of her 2022 USA tour, among other cities like Omaha NE, Madison WI, Brooklyn NY, and Manhattan NY.
+On August 20, 2022, Elis Paprika performed at Ruido Fest in Chicago IL, as part of her 2022 USA tour, among other cities like Omaha NE, Madison WI, Brooklyn NY, and Manhattan NY.

-On November 4, 2022 Elis Paprika released the single "La Verdad", marking her first new music to be recorded after the hiatus created by the Covid 19 pandemic.
+On November 4, 2022, Elis Paprika released the single "La Verdad", marking her first new music to be recorded after the hiatus created by the COVID-19 pandemic.
 The song was written and recorded during her U.S.A, and northern Mexico touring cycle in the summer of 2022.
-With this release, Elis Paprika was featured on the front cover of EQUAL, a global Spotify initiative to promote women music artists, for the month of November, 2022.
+With this release, Elis Paprika was featured on the front cover of EQUAL, a global Spotify initiative to promote women music artists, for the month of November 2022.
 On November 27, Elis Paprika performs at Colombia's Rock al Parque.
-On January 28, 2023 Elis Paprika was part of the Jury for the 2023 edition of Premios Minervas (Minervas Awards), given out yearly by Mexico's State of Jalisco's Culture Ministry to recognize independent artists from that state.
+On January 28, 2023, Elis Paprika was part of the Jury for the 2023 edition of Premios Minervas (Minervas Awards), given out yearly by Mexico's State of Jalisco's Culture Ministry to recognize independent artists from that state.